Vrtgs/thirtyfour/README.md

 Essentially you need 3 main components as a minimum:

 1. Selenium standalone running on some server, usually localhost at port 4444.

+    When using selenium, remember to include `/wd/hub` after the server address.
+    For example, when running against localhost:4444, your selenium url will be `http://localhost:4444/wd/hub`

 2. The webdriver for your browser somewhere in your PATH, e.g. chromedriver (Chrome) or geckodriver (Firefox)
 3. Your code, that imports this library